 That treatment varies for each person and each presentation.
 In the absence of a specific pathology, low back pain can have many contributors and likely results from more than one of them.

-At MOVE Pain Care, treatment for low back pain is focussed on helping you get through an acute episode, or manage a chronic situation to resolve or decrease your pain and increase mobility and function3https://actt.albertadoctors.org/CPGs/Lists/CPGDocumentList/LBP-Patient-Handout-Acute.pdf 4https://actt.albertadoctors.org/CPGs/Lists/CPGDocumentList/LBP-Patient-Handout-Chronic.pdf.
+At MOVE Pain Care, treatment for low back pain is focused on helping you get through an acute episode, or manage a chronic situation to resolve or decrease your pain and increase mobility and function3https://actt.albertadoctors.org/CPGs/Lists/CPGDocumentList/LBP-Patient-Handout-Acute.pdf 4https://actt.albertadoctors.org/CPGs/Lists/CPGDocumentList/LBP-Patient-Handout-Chronic.pdf.

-We'll assess your symptoms to make sure you're not one of the very small percentage of people who might need further investigation.
+Tricia will assess your symptoms to make sure you're not one of the very small percentage of people who might need further investigation.

-- Manual therapy including soft-tissue manipulation and joint mobilization.
+- Manual therapy including soft-tissues and joints.

 - Information and modifications to help you remain active, or get back to activity without pain.

 - Movement-based activities to help interrupt muscle tension and pain during recovery.

 - Continuing to remain active as the pain allows.